Board of Directors

 Laura first served on the Board from 2003-2005, representing the Mountaineers.
 She is a Human Resource Executive with over 20 years experience in building strong teams and creating organizational cultures that lead to success.
 Laura is also an active member of Social Venture Partners (SVP), an organization that seeks to develop philanthropy and volunteerism to achieve positive social change in the Puget Sound region.

-Laura is a marketing executive with over 20 years’ experience in integrated communications, focusing on strategic planning, brand positioning, messaging and, more recently, corporate responsibility initiatives.
+After over 20 years in the private sector, Laura recently took on the role of Executive Director of Pasado's Safe Haven where she is able to apply her passion both for animals and sustainable practices.
+Laura has extensive experience in integrated communications, strategic planning, brand positioning, messaging, and corporate responsibility initiatives.
 She has also worked in government on the federal level and led public affairs initiatives.
-Laura is passionate about sustainability issues and strongly believes in the ability of citizens to drive change.
-She recently spent three months volunteering for a start-up nonprofit in El Salvador, helping the organization evolve from supporting the local community through handouts to empowering local residents to create meaningful change themselves.
-A Seattle native, Laura enjoys spoiling her dog (a rescue from El Salvador), skiing, hiking, yoga and mucking about in her garden.
+Laura strongly believes in the ability of citizens to drive change.
+A Seattle native who now lives in Snohomish, Laura enjoys spoiling her dog (a rescue from El Salvador), skiing, hiking, yoga, and mucking about in the garden.
 Laura holds a master’s in business administration from the University of Washington.
 Previously, she has served on arts-related boards in the Seattle area.